2014 Indian general election: Controversies

-During the course of the campaign, several controversies arose with parties being accused by one another and the Election Commission of India of violating Election Commission of India's Model Code of Conduct that is in force during the election.
+During the course of the campaign, several controversies arose with parties being accused by one another and the Election Commission of India (ECI) of violating Election Commission of India's Model Code of Conduct that is in force during the election.
+The ECI was itself criticised for bias practices when it raided the BJP's Varanasi office, where Narendra Modi was the BJP candidate.

-In the run-up to the election the media in India was criticised for its establishment ties between family owners and political parties.
+In the run-up to the election, the media in India was criticised for its establishment ties between family owners and political parties.
 It caused self-censorship and editorial dismissals at certain media outlets.

 India Today temporarily suspended its CVoter opinion poll in late February after a News Express sting operation suggesting Polling Agencies like Ipsos and CVoter fudged the numbers to show BJP candidate Narendra Modi in the lead.
-However, with the final results matching the Modi landslide projected by the polls; the unsubstantiated charges were proved to be politically motivated.
-The 2014 elections confirmed the accuracy of the Election Polling in India.